Andrew discovered Hopeful Families by hearing about us at Jobcentre Plus.

 Andrew said “It affected my mental health and I tried to commit suicide.
 As a result of this, I was sectioned under the mental health act and admitted to the mental health unit at the local hospital on discharge.
 My employer could not hold my role any longer and it resulted in me being unemployed.
 I could not afford my mortgage, had my house repossessed and became homeless.
 I stayed with my parents for a short time, I then got a place in a Hostel and now have a local authority flat which I am happy with.

-Andrew stated that he has had no specific mental health support for PTSD.
-He said that he was on a waiting list for counselling but that it was now too late to benefit from it as the damage had been done.
+Andrew stated that he’s had no specific mental health support for PTSD.
+He said that he was on a waiting list for counselling, but that it was now too late to benefit from it as the damage had been done.
 Andrew felt he had no positive outlook for the future.

-For the last six months, Andrew has received Hopeful Families funding to see a Life Coach and feels more positive about his future and is hopefully resolved some of his demons.
+For the last six months Andrew has received Hopeful Families funding to see a Life Coach and feels more positive about his future, and has hopefully resolved some of his demons.

-This completes all his needs to enable him to work in a warehouse as a forklift truck driver.
+This completes all of Andrew’s needs to enable him to work in a warehouse as a forklift truck driver.

 Andrew said that his Family Mentor supported him to do a voluntary placement at the ‘Pass It On Shop’ warehouse close to where he lived to gain experience and a reference if required.
 He is enjoying this.

-Andrew faced financial barriers to getting a job as he would not have been able to fund the Forklift Truck course or the other courses he has completed himself.
+Andrew faced financial barriers to getting a job as he would not have been able to fund the Forklift Truck Course, or the other courses he has completed himself.
 Hopeful Families has also opened doors to contacts that can help him to gain employment.
-Andrew said that the Hopeful Families Project and Family Mentor is continuing to help him to build his confidence.
+Andrew said that the Hopeful Families Project and Family Mentor are continuing to help him to build his confidence.

-Andrew said his past issues had not helped as he can no longer drive which can restrict access to jobs; where he lives is not near any major employers or industrial estates or sources of work.
+Andrew feels his past issues have not helped as he can no longer drive which can restrict access to jobs; he does not live near any major employers, industrial estates or sources of work.
 Also, public transport is limited.
-Andrew said he was willing to move areas for the right job.
+Andrew said he was willing to move for the right job.

-Following the case study meeting Andrew was re-offered the shift work role but working permanent nights.
-He accepted the job and started on the 11th March 2019.
+Following the case study meeting, Andrew was re-offered the shift work role but working permanent nights.
+He accepted the job and started in March.

-Andrew is happy he can now have money to spare to pay for new items for the flat, retake his driving test and buy a car in the future.
+Andrew is happy, he can now have money to spare to pay for new items for his flat, retake his driving test and buy a car in the future.

-Andrew has come a long way in the last six months.
-Well done, Andrew.
+Andrew has come such a long way in the last six months.
+Well done Andrew.